 The first layer, the endpoints, includes all devices able to generate and process data, as well as to connect with the edge computing infrastructure.
 The edge computing layer includes all the hardware and software deployed (and we will explain more about this later).
 The gateways are all the assets that enable the communication of the edge devices with distant servers or cloud services, if required.
 For example, to check some information not included in the edge node because it’s sensitive data, during authentication tasks, or when the edge node’s cache has been purged and needs to retrieve the original data from the origin source.
 Finally, the cloud layer is composed of centralized and faraway data centers, with resources to store and process data in larger quantities, a concept we are already familiar with.

 How Does the Edge Work?

-A recent report from Statista confirmed “the total amount of data created, captured, copied, and consumed globally is forecast to increase rapidly, reaching 64.2 zettabytes in 2020.”
+A recent report from Statista confirmed “the total amount of data created, captured, copied, and consumed globally is forecast to increase rapidly.”
+After reaching 64.2 zettabytes in 2020, this number is expected to reach more than 180 zettabytes by 2025.
 Initially, this context forced more web applications and services to move to the cloud.
 However, the increasing number of devices available and connected, and the volume of data generated by them, can’t be efficiently managed by the traditional centralized model.
 Edge computing emerged as the answer to solve many of the problems and limitations, delivering better user experience, performance, security and services.
 But, let’s discover its infrastructure first.